topology-foundation/docs-drp/docs/tutorials/grid.md

 ## What you'll be building?

-We'll attempt to build a 2D Grid space using topology where users appears to be circle on a grid and can move around one space at a time.
+We'll build a 2D Grid space using topology where users appears to be circle on a grid and can move around one space at a time.

 Our end result should look something like this: